Mastermath Course on Symplectic Geometry - 8EC, spring semester, 2022/ 2023

 What is symplectic geometry?

-A symplectic structure is a closed and nondegenerate 2-form on a smooth manifold.
+A symplectic form is a closed and nondegenerate 2-form on a smooth manifold.
 Such a form is similar to a Riemannian metric.
-However, while a Riemannian metric measures distances and angles, a symplectic structure measures areas.
+However, while a Riemannian metric measures distances and angles, a symplectic form measures areas.
 The closedness condition is an analogue of the notion of flatness for a metric.
 Symplectic geometry has its roots in the Hamiltonian formulation of classical mechanics.
 The canonical symplectic form on phase space occurs in Hamilton's equation.
 Symplectic geometry studies local and global properties of symplectic forms and Hamiltonian systems.
 A famous conjecture by Arnol'd, for instance, gives a lower bound on the number of periodic orbits of a Hamiltonian system.

 - Algebraic geometry: Every smooth algebraic subvariety of the complex projective space carries a canonical symplectic form.